Lucasw93/libbtrfs-project/README.md

 `libbtrfs` provides a Rust API for interacting with the BTRFS filesystem.

-### *This API is subjest to change*
+### *This API is subject to change*

-This library is in the early stages of development Future versions my introduce breaking changes.
+This library is in the early stages of development.
+Future versions my introduce breaking changes.

 ## Examples and Documentation